How to manage business receipts

 The exact timeframe for keeping a record of your business receipts depends on the type of business you run.

-Limited companies need to keep a record of expense receipts for six years or 72 months, while sole traders such as freelancers must maintain their records for five years
+Limited companies need to keep a record of expense receipts for six years or 72 months, while sole traders must maintain their records for five years

 While HMRC has set this general guidance, they do hold the power to investigate any business’s accounts for up to two decades if they suspect tax avoidance.
 For this reason, many businesses choose to keep their documents for longer than the recommended time frames.